DaXcess/CWVR/Docs/Thunderstore/README.md

 By default, the game only supports Oculus and Index controllers.
 If you are using any other type of controller, you can change the bindings in the `Controls` settings menu in the game settings.

 For a list of default controls, check out the controls [wiki page](https://thunderstore.io/c/content-warning/p/DaXcess/CWVR/wiki/1966-controls/) on Thunderstore.

+# Hot Switching

+When you are inside the main menu of the game, you can press `F8` to hot switch between VR and flatscreen (this ignores any configuration or CLI options to disable VR).

+On failure this will still show you a popup and give you access to logs, making troubleshooting easier and faster (no more game restarts required).